 Candace Williams, Ph.D.

 Dr. Candace Williams serves San Diego Zoo Global as a Postdoctoral Associate in Reproductive Sciences.
-Her major research interest is the interplay of gut microbial communities of herbivores and their hosts, specifically the role these communities play in fiber digestion, reproduction, immune function, and overall animal health.
-Her other interests include the application of cutting edge techniques to endangered species through the use of next-generation sequencing and biocomputing.
+Candace is interested in the interplay of microbiomes and their animal hosts, specifically the role microbes play in the health of wildlife in our care.

 Candace earned her bachelor’s degree in Microbiology from Mississippi State University, where she also received her master’s degree in Biochemistry and her doctorate in Molecular Biology with a minor in Statistics.
 Her graduate work in Dr. Ashli Brown’s Applied Biotechnology Laboratory focused on the microbial ecology of the giant and red panda, through both traditional and molecular microbiology and analytical chemistry, determining factors that shape the gut microbiome of these threatened species.